A 'SALT WATER' POOL

 The IG450 - a World First?

-The initial model IG450 was designed by Cascade Pools New Zealand's founder Larry Ogden and intended for 10,000 gallon pools - the average size home pool - hence the name '450' ( 45,000 litres) and IG stood for In Ground, as it was intended for in-ground swimming pools.
+The initial model IG450 was developed by Cascade Pools New Zealand's founder Larry Ogden from an idea he had been thinking about since the mid 1960's and intended for 10,000 gallon pools - the average size home pool - hence the name '450' ( 45,000 litres) and IG stood for In Ground, as it was intended for in-ground swimming pools.

 The IG450 units had stainless steel four-plate electrodes - which eroded within two to three years, and $250 to replace was a high cost in those days.
 Later models (the IG450P) used a Platinum electro-plated stainless steel electrode which lasted two to three times as long (but cost twice as much to replace)